Barry Loudermilk: Equifax

+Foreign policy

+Loudermilk argued in 2015 against negotiating the Iran nuclear deal.
+He cited Benjamin Netanyahu's perspective and argued Iran was a dangerous terrorist state—one that sought regional if not global hegemony.
+He was a Committee on Homeland Security and task force member for the bipartisan 2015 Final Report of the Task Force on Combating Terrorist and Foreign Fighter Travel.

 Abortion

 Loudermilk is anti-abortion and believes that life starts at conception.
 He supports the right to life movement and has said, "Life is the ultimate right endowed by God and it is the responsibility of governments to protect that right, not to destroy it."

 LGBT rights

 Loudermilk opposes federal legalization of same-sex marriage, believing it should be decided by states.
 In 2015, Loudermilk condemned the Supreme Court decision in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the constitution.
 He has supported the First Amendment Defense Act.

+Personal life

+Loudermilk's wife is named Desiree.
+He has three adult children (Travis, Christiana, and Michael)—who were homeschooled and mostly not vaccinated—and 7 grandchildren as of 2024.
+Christiana was commended with a 2011 Georgia Senate resolution about her accomplishments in the Civil Air Patrol.
+Travis, who has worked for Marjorie Taylor Greene, has had 3 children from his relationship with Sarah Redwine.
+Loudermilk is a Baptist and has spoken of his attendance to Oakland Heights Baptist Church in Cartersville, GA.
+He was "standing near home plate" when the 2017 Congressional baseball shooting began, in which he was uninjured.
+In response to the shooting, Loudermilk said his assistants in Georgia were armed.